nvladimus/kekse/README.md

 self.gui.add_numeric_field('Parameter 1', tab_name, value=self.config['param1'], vmin=0.1, vmax=100, decimals=1, func=partial(self.update_config, 'param1'))
 ```
 This creates an input field `Parameter 1`, initiates it from `config` dictionary, sets limits and precision, and defines which function is called when the input value is changed.
 Launching it from command line `python device_template.py` displays the GUI.

 ![Device template GUI](./images/dev_template.png)

-Note that here `what you see is what you get`, so `Parameter 1` is both a label on the GUI panel, and the name of numeric field widget in the code:
+Note the *what you see is what you get* principle, so `Parameter 1` is both a label on the GUI panel, and the name of numeric field widget in the code.
+For example, function `_update_gui()` calls it as such:
 ```
     def _update_gui(self):
         self.gui.update_param('Parameter 1', self.config['param1'])
-        self.gui.update_param('Parameter 3', self.config['param3_check'])
-        self.gui.update_param('Parameter 4', self.config['param4combo'])
-        self.logger.info('GUI updated')
+        ...
 ```
 So, keep an eye on the blank space between label words, eg calling widget `Parameter 1` works, but `Parameter  1` does not.